Q5 Safe & Secure: Vocabulary

 Key Vocabulary

-AUP (Acceptable Use Policy): A document that outlines a set of rules to be followed by users on a network or website.
+AUP (Acceptable Use Policy): AUP is a document that outlines a set of rules to be followed by users on a network or website.

-Two-factor Authentication (2FA): This refers to the use of two factors to access your account online.
-It could be your password AND a special code and will make sure that the person logging into your account is really you.
+Two-factor Authentication (2FA): 2FA refers to the use of two factors to access your account online.

 Username: The username is a name that uniquely identifies someone on a computer system.